 - You have not resided in India for more than 365 days in the past 4 years and not more than 182 days in the current financial year.

 If you meet either of the above criteria, you are considered an NRI for that financial year.
 Once you know your current residential status, you can be sure whether to invest in India as an NRI or whether you will be considered a resident for the current financial year.

 The short answer to this is a resounding yes.
-Non Resident Indians are welcome to invest in a private limited company if they wish to do so.
+Non-Resident Indians are welcomed to invest in an Indian private limited company if they wish to do so.
 NRIs are permitted to subscribe to the Memorandum and Article of Association and take up company shares for the incorporation of a business.
 Thus, NRIs can make direct investments in a private limited company, without seeking a complicated approval procedure from the Reserve Bank of India.
 Further, in order to encourage investments by NRIs, the procedure for registration of a private company in India are also not overly complicated.

 The procedure for registering a private limited company in India is as follows: